jaredbwasserman/openfda-converter/README.md

     1. This should be on by default
 5. Pick the folder to download the files and put generate file into
     1. File picker directory only
-6. Button that says start (verifies the type, format, download/generate location are all populated)
+6. Button that says start (verifies the type, fields, format, download/generate location are all populated)
 7. Name of generated file is `<TYPE>-<yyyyMMddHHmmss>.<FORMAT>`
     1. For example: `drug-label-20100416151517.xlsx`
 8. Show progress bar since there are 11 files